GizemG6/ExpenseTrackingSystem/README.md

 | IBAN             | TR12345123451234512345123   | TR12345123451234512345124   |
 | PhoneNumber      | 5000000000                  | 5000000001                  |

-MailService için Admin 1'in mail hesabı olarak gerçek mail hesabı kullanılmıştır. appsettings.json dosyası içinde ayrıca bahsedilecektir.
-Diğer bilgiler default bilgilerdir.
+For the MailService, the real email account of Admin 1 has been used.
+This will be further explained in the appsettings.json file.
+The other information is set to default values.

-Kategori olarak 3 adet default kategori eklenmiştir (Yol, Yemek, Konaklama).
+Three default categories have been added as follows: Yol, Yemek, Konaklama

 ## ✳️ Repositories

-Application katmanı içinde yer alan Repositories klasörü, Dependency Inversion Principle amacıyla interface barındırırken, burada onların concrete implementasyonları mevcuttur.
+The Repositories folder within the Application layer contains interfaces for the purpose of adhering to the Dependency Inversion Principle.
+The concrete implementations of these interfaces are located here.

 ### 📚 ReadRepository